wwwwg/opentracker-webui/README.md

 # Opentracker WebUI

-It’s a minimalist responsive web interface for [Opentracker](https://erdgeist.org/arts/software/opentracker/) BitTorrent tracker that you can use from your router (provided it’s got PHP installed).
+It’s a minimalist responsive web interface for [Opentracker](https://erdgeist.org/arts/software/opentracker/) BitTorrent tracker that you can put on your [Tomato](http://tomato.groov.pl/) router (provided it’s got PHP installed) and use from anywhere with any device.

 ## NGINX configuration